-There are two ways to grant impersonate permission to the ddl\username user:
+There are two ways to grant impersonate permission to the ddl_username user:

-- You can grant database owner permission to the to the ddl\username user.
-In doing this, you implicitly grant impersonate permission. - Alternately, you can grant impersonate permission explicitly with the following Microsoft SQL Server command:
+You can grant database owner permission to the to the ddl_username user.
+In doing this, you implicitly grant impersonate permission.

+Alternately, you can grant impersonate permission explicitly with the following Microsoft SQL Server command:

+'''

-GRANT IMPERSONATE ON USER::user1 TO ddl\user
+GRANT IMPERSONATE ON USER::user1 TO ddl_user

+'''

-Here, user1 is a user whose DDL is expected to be replicated to the replicate database, and ddl\user is the ddl\username user.
+Here, user1 is a user whose DDL is expected to be replicated to the replicate database, and ddl_user is the ddl_username user.

-Note This grant command must be executed in the replicate database, where the user defined to ddl\username executes the DDL commands.
+Note This grant command must be executed in the replicate database, where the user defined to ddl_username executes the DDL commands.

-When you replicate DDL in Microsoft SQL Server, you must use Microsoft SQL Server as the replicate database.
+When you replicate DDL in Microsoft SQL Server, use Microsoft SQL Server as the replicate database.
 You cannot replicate DDL commands from Microsoft SQL Server to non-Microsoft SQL Server replicate databases.

 Note To replicate DDL, Replication Server must have a database-level replication definition with replicate DDL set in the definition.
-For details, see the Replication Server Reference Manual.
+See the Replication Server Reference Manual.